openstack/networking-bagpipe/doc/source/user/bagpipe-bgp.rst

 *  dataplane configuration, if you really want packets to get through (see `Dataplane configuration <#dpconfig>`__)

-Example with two servers and relying on bagpipe fake route reflector:
+Example with two compute nodes and relying on bagpipe fake route reflector:

-*  On server A (local\_address=10.0.0.1):
+*  On compute node A (local\_address=10.0.0.1):

    -  run bagpipe-fakerr

-   -  run bagpipe-bgp with peers=127.0.0.1 (server A will thus connect to the locally running fake route-reflector)
+   -  run bagpipe-bgp with peers=127.0.0.1 (compute node A will thus connect to the locally running fake route-reflector)

-*  On server B (local\_address=10.0.0.2):
+*  On compute node B (local\_address=10.0.0.2):

    -  run bagpipe-bgp with peers=10.0.0.1